 The student Nutrition program allows nutritious foods to be available to students on a daily basis.
 Studies have found that students who eat a nutritious breakfast do better in school.
-Not only does it fuel students' bodies to function normally and think better on a regular basis, it allows them to feel more energized and alert while completing their course work and daily tasks throughout the day.
+Not only does it fuel students' bodies to function normally and think better on a regular basis, but it also allows them to feel more energized and alert while completing their coursework and daily tasks throughout the day.
 This program encourages students and staff to eat breakfast on a regular basis so that they continue to adhere to healthy eating practices throughout their lifetime.
 The nutrition program does not cost anything to the student or parents, but it is funded yearly and it provides both breakfast and snacks.
 In order to take advantage of this program, the student must come to the classroom regularly.
-As well, different community teachers may have different rules when breakfast is available or served.
-Therefore, it is best to contact the local KiHS teacher as well as finding out or suggesting any healthy foods that you would like to see available for your child.
+Also, different community teachers may have different rules when breakfast is available or served.
+Therefore, it is best to contact the local KiHS teacher as well as find out or suggest any healthy foods that you would like to see available for your child.